 bread (50:50) with a ratio of 10% of chia seeds was most acceptable.
 The prepared breads control (50:50, Buckwheat flour:

 Rice flour) and buckwheat bread (50:50, Buckwheat flour: Rice flour) with 10% chia seeds were analyzed for proximate composition, microbiological quality along with total antioxidant and total phenolic content.
 Shelf life of the product was evaluated at two different temperature i.e. room temperatures (30-32°C) and at refrigeration temperature (7°C).
 During the shelf life study of the product the product was analyzed for moisture content, microbiological quality and total phenolic content and the salient findings are as follows:-

 a-Indicate Buckwheat bread (50:50, Buckwheat flour: Rice flour),

-b-Indicate experimental bread with (50:50, buckwheat: rice flour,
+b-Indicate experimental bread with (50:50, buckwheat: rice flour, with 10% chia seeds.)